johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

     the multi-provider setup, and each provider's infrastructure must handle such changes automatically without manual intervention.

+11. The architecture MUST support providing an error reporting mechanism from providers to zone owners.

 # Soft Requirements

 "Soft requirements" are those that are desirable, but the absence of